Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Applicable Federal Regulations

-Commercial drone pilots in Illinois must obtain a Remote Pilot Certificate through FAA Part 107
+Commercial drone operations in Illinois require FAA Remote Pilot Certificate

 Recreational UAS Safety Test (TRUST)